faizollah/Flutter-Push-Notification-to-User-Segments-Using-Google-Cloud/README.md

-# Firebase Real-time Database for Flutter
+# Flutter Push Notifications with Google Cloud Functions

 This repository is the code for setting up Flutter push notification for user segments using google cloud function service.